polychromatist/FixedPoint/README.md

     i.e. ((X * OVERFLOW_VAL) * (Y * OVERFLOW_VAL)) / OVERFLOW_VAL = (X * Y) * OVERFLOW_VAL

 take care when performing operations with these values.

+_Footnote: I also have a similar Vector fixed-point math library, only available for 3D.
+Please contact me if you are interested._